baketti/Event-Manager/README.md

 The backend is powered by `json-server`, simulating a RESTful API for development and testing purposes.

+> ⚠️ This project is for **demonstration purposes only**, created to showcase proficiency with React and frontend architecture.
+It is a **simple demo project**, and all the data used is for **testing only** — not real or accurate.
+The UI is designed to be clean and functional.
+I apologize if some event images are not realistic — they are merely placeholders.

 ## 🚀 Project Setup & Installation

 To run the Event Manager application locally, follow these steps: